 PTTGCA has already invested $300 million in the project and could invest more than $8 billion in the construction of the plant pending their final decision in 2022.
-The project would be the single largest economic development project in the history of the State of Ohio.
+The project would be the single largest economic development project in the history of the Southeast Ohio and second only to the recent Intel deal.
 Some 6,000 construction workers would be employed at the peak of the 54-month construction period and over 500 high-paying jobs would result from the project.

 The primary product from the Ohio project will be high density polyethylene (HDPE), which is a highly recyclable plastic.
 This product and its ability to be recycled fits in well with GC’s proven record in sustainability.
 The HDPE that would be produced by PTTGCA is used in vital medical devices, automotive components, construction materials, and other applications for high strength plastics.
 The COVID-19 pandemic may have caused a delay in PTTGCA’s project financing negotiations, but it also magnified the role plastics like HDPE play in medical components and devices.
 These plastics are used to make respirators, personal protective equipment, packaging for syringes and vaccines, and other critical components.